Head: Cheryl Geisler

 Miyamoto, P.—M.F.A.
-(Otis Art Institute); visual communication design theory and practice; exploration of paint-based medium as an expressive art form.
+(Otis Art Institute); visual design theory; publication design theory and practice; exploration of paint-based medium as an expressive art form.

 Fernheimer, J.—Ph.D.
 (University of Texas-Austin); rhetorical theory; history of rhetoric; Jewish rhetorical theory and history; nineteenth-century African-American rhetoric; Holocaust representation; rhetoric of the Palestinian-Israeli Conflict; literacy, technology, and writing pedagogy; archival research methods; nineteenth and twentieth century African-American and Jewish literature.